Central Asian cuisine: Desserts

 Halva is made from sesame seeds, with flour, sugar, milk and nuts.
 Fruit compote with nuts is a typical dessert dish.
 There are hundreds of melon varieties grown locally in Central Asia, and plums, apples, apricots, pears, berries and cherries are locally available.
 In addition to these pomegranates, fig, peaches and persimmons are imported.

 The local version of baklava is called paklama.
 For Eid celebrations, deep-fried dough balls drenched in honey syrup called çäkçäk are piled into mounds, along with sugar-dusted dough spirals called urama.
-Kyrgyz boorsog is a similar deep-fried dough dish, called bogursak in Turkmenistan, and baursaki in Kazakhstan.
+Kyrgyz boortsog is a similar deep-fried dough dish, called bogursak in Turkmenistan, and baursaq in Kazakhstan.

 Not traditional to the regional cuisine, European-style layered cakes and pastries are available in modern times.
 Nuts, honey, fruits and halva remain common traditional choices.

 Fruits

 The region's melons are renowned, and cherries, apples, plums, peaches and figs are also locally grown.
 Fruit is consumed as a snack, fresh or dried, at all times of day.